-As of January 2009, the PAG included at least one representative from 18 of the 19 Terms of Reference listed sectors.
-Some of the people attending the PAG meetings were affiliated with some of the six First Nation groups listed in the Terms of Reference, but they were not their official representatives.
+As of January 2010, the PAG included at least one representative from 17 of the 19 sectors listed in the Terms of Reference.
+Some of the people attending the PAG meetings were affiliated with some of the six First Nation groups listed in the Terms of Reference, but were not in attendance as official representatives.